Clay County, FL

 Stay Safe

-Only drive if you must.
-Traffic lights may not work and roads may have power lines or debris.
+- Avoid driving: Only drive if you must.
+Traffic lights may not work, and roads may have power lines or debris.

-Do not drive or walk through floodwaters.
-They may hide dangerous objects, be charged with electricity, or contain harmful materials.
+- Avoid floodwaters: Do not drive or walk through floodwaters.
+They may hide dangerous objects, be electrically charged, or contain harmful materials.

-Wear gloves, goggles, and a mask when cleaning up.
-These protect you from debris and harmful particles.
+- Protect yourself: Wear gloves, goggles, and a mask when cleaning up to protect against debris and harmful particles.

-Cover broken windows or holes in your roof with a tarp to prevent further damage.
+- Prevent further damage: Cover broken windows or holes in your roof with a tarp.

 Power Outages